781flyingdutchman/background_downloader/README.md

 * `cancelTaskWithId` to cancel the tasks with that taskId
 * `cancelTasksWithIds` to cancel all tasks with a `taskId` in the provided list of taskIds
 * `pause` to attempt to pause a task.
 Pausing is only possible for download GET requests, only if the `Task.allowPause` field is true, and only if the server supports pause/resume.
 Soon after the task is running (`TaskStatus.running`) you can call `taskCanResume` which will return a Future that resolves to `true` if the server appears capable of pause & resume.
 If it is not, then `pause` will have no effect and return false
-* `resume` to resume a previously paused task, which returns true if resume appears feasible.
+* `resume` to resume a previously paused task (or certain failed tasks), which returns true if resume appears feasible.
 The task status will follow the same sequence as a newly enqueued task.
 If resuming turns out to be not feasible (e.g. the operating system deleted the temp file with the partial download) then the task will either restart as a normal download, or fail.

 To manage or query the queue of waiting or running tasks, call: